ShutingM/hello-world/README.md

 # hello-world
 hello-world start
 Hi Humans!
-Shuting Here.
+Shuting is here.
 Lets talk about the tech.